dkn16/multi-fidel-gan-21cm/README.md

 ## Training your own model

 Here is an simple instruction on how to apply this repo to your own multi-fidelity dataset.
+The first step would be train a stylegan 2 model based on [this repo](https://github.com/rosinality/stylegan2-pytorch) with low-fidelity images, then go to this repo and train the model here with your high-fidelity dataset.

 ### dataset